Can You Wear White Shoes to a Wedding? Dos and Don’ts

 Still Not Sure?
 Get a Second Opinion

-There’s nothing worse than finding the perfect pair of white shoes that offers both style and comfort, only for doubt to creep in.
-If you’re not 100% sure, it’s worth getting a second opinion from somebody you know and trust.
+There’s nothing worse than finding the perfect pair of white shoes that offers both style and comfort—and then second-guess your decision.

 Be Guided by Your Gut